Nik-Reddy/AlmaO1A/README.md

 Users can upload PDF files, which the system will process to extract text.

 ### Text Analysis:
-The extracted text is analyzed by OpenAI's GPT models, providing insights based on predefined criteria.
+The extracted text is analyzed by OpenAI's GPT models or other LLMs (Used GPT 4 and GPT 3.5 Turbo as part of the implementation for now), providing insights based on predefined criteria.

 ### Responsive Web Interface:
 The application includes a basic but functional web interface for easy interaction with the API.